 Why an Alternative to Litigation is better for Lenders and Funders:

-Over the past couple of years, I have seen more and more that microcap lenders are suing microcap companies that have defaulted on their loans.
-This is a trend and those lenders who have not started litigation against clients who are in default are strongly considering it.
-Is this really the best answer?
+Over the past couple of years, I have seen more and more microcap lenders suing microcap companies that have defaulted on their loans.
+This is a disturbing trend and those lenders who have not started litigation against clients who are in default are strongly considering it.
+Is litigation really the best answer?
 If a lender sues and wins against a microcap company and/or the CEO who personally guaranteed the loan, who really wins?